ilg-physics-ucsb/physics6-manual/6CL/MathLab6CL/MathLab6CL.md

 a.
 Create a best-fit line and determine the slope and intercept.

 b.
 Based on the absorbance formula you derived in Question 2.
-What should the intercept be?
+What value should the intercept be?
 :::

 ::: Question